vanioinformatika/fast-duplicate/README.md

 ctrl-shift-down to duplicate below

 Selection will be automatically expanded to complete lines, so you can use this even with no selection at all, it will duplicate the lines of the current cursors.

+It is a fork of the fast-duplicate project.
+Remove fast-duplicate before you install new-fast-duplicate!